A likelihood-based approach for multivariate categorical response regression in high dimensions: Introduction

 \subsection{Multi-label classification methods}

 The problem of fitting multivariate categorical response regression models is closely related to the problem of ``multi-label'' classification.
 In the computer science literature, multi-label classification refers to the task of predicting many categorical (most often, binary) response variables from a common set of predictors.
 One of the most popular class of methods for fitting the multivariate binary response regression model is the so-called ``binary relevance'' approach, which effectively fits a separate model for each of the categorical response variables.
-Loss functions used for fitting these models, however, often take the classification accuracy of all response variables into account, so in this sense, these methods make use of the multivariate response.
-For a comprehensive review of binary relevance in multi-label classification, see \citet{zhang2018binary}.
+Loss functions used for fitting these models, however, often take the classification accuracy on all response variables into account jointly, so these methods do account for the multivariate response.
+For a comprehensive review of binary relevance, see \citet{zhang2018binary}.

-Naturally, there are many extensions of the binary relevance approach which account for dependence between the response variables \citep{montanes2014dependent}.
-One such approach is based on ``classifier chains'' \citep{read2009classifier}, which can be described as fitting successive (univariate) categorical response regression models, where in each successive model, the categorical responses from the previously fit models are included as predictors.
-For example, in the bivariate categorical response case, one would fit two models in sequence: ${\rm (i)} (Y_1\mid x)$ and ${\rm (ii)} (Y_2 \mid x, Y_1),$ so that one could then predict $Y_1$ from some new value of $x$, say $\tilde{x}$, using (i) and then predict $Y_2$ from $\tilde{x}$ and the predicted value of $Y_1$ using (ii). ``Nested stacking'' uses a similar approach, except when fitting (ii), replaces $Y_1$ with its predicted value from (i) \citep{senge2013rectifying}.
+There are many extensions of the binary relevance approach which account for dependence between the response variables \citep{montanes2014dependent}.
+One such approach is based on ``classifier chains'' \citep{read2009classifier}, which can be described as fitting successive (univariate) categorical response regression models where in each successive model, the categorical responses from the previous models are included as predictors.
+For example, in the bivariate categorical response case, one would fit two models in sequence: ${\rm (i)} (Y_1\mid x)$ and ${\rm (ii)} (Y_2 \mid x, Y_1),$ so that one could then predict $Y_1$ from some new value of $x$, say $\tilde{x}$, using (i) and then predict $Y_2$ from $\tilde{x}$ and the predicted value of $Y_1$ using (ii). ``Nested stacking'' is a similar approach, except when fitting (ii), replaces $Y_1$ with its predicted value from (i) \citep{senge2013rectifying}.

 Many methods other than those based on binary relevance exist, e.g., see the review paper by \citet{tsoumakas2007multi}.
 However, in general, these methods are often not model-based, nor is the focus of these methods both prediction accuracy and interpretability of fitted models, as is the focus of our proposed methodology.